The best way to learn Italian is to live it!

 Food is simple, cucina povera, but experience is required, and the quality of ingredients is key.

 A great way to learn vocabulary of the kitchen and of enjoying food!

-A local festival, town event, or even a game of bocce, is a great way to be immersed and get a conversation going.
+A local festival, town event, or even a game of bocce, is a great way to be immersed, and get to know the community.